flaming-cl/react-pro-tips/README.md

 #### 3. Re-render and components that share the same context
 In fact, modifying MyContext in component A will cause all components that share the same context to re-render.
-This is why even if B component is passed to A as props.children, its will re-renders as it shares the same context, "MyContext".
+This is why even if B component is passed to A as props.children, its will re-renders as it shares the same context with A, "MyContext".

 #### 4. To test your understanding, you can take a look at this case:
 ```js